AlainPaillou/Adaptative-Absorber-Denoise-Filter-using-CUDA/README.md

 0 : low dynamic response.
 Will give better quality but ghosting will be high 1 : high dynamic response.
 Will give lower quality but ghosting will be low

-This filter compare 2 images (N-1 and N).
-It allow big changes and decrease small changes for each pixel.
+This filter first compare 2 images (N-1 and N) to generate the result image.
+Then, the result image is processed with the new image to create a new result image and so on.

 I created this filter for astronomy use (wide field deep sky survey).